rendelleyas/draft_digitalTolk/README.md

     - can confused why is it existing, whats its purpose
  - No comments on the function/event fired who are not readble at first glance
  - Long one line code, which are not that good to read.
 Takes time to digest.
+ - Function with long lines of code.
+Multiple logic inside the function